Sometimes homes just won't sell – but why? These seven reasons (or at least one of them) could explain everything.

 Property listing site Rightmove held a competition a few years ago and asked people to send in their bizarre house-buying tales.
 It revealed plenty of sellers who scuppered their own sales.

-One wrote: “About five years ago when we were looking for a new house, we found a gorgeous property and arranged with the current owners to go and look around.
+One wrote: “When we were looking for a new house, we found a gorgeous property and arranged with the current owners to go and look around.

 "We had to be introduced to several of the dolls by name and talk about many of them individually.”